 9. Select the Qualified Applicant

-Once you have evaluated all of the relevant information, create a selection process that focuses on the applicant who meets all of your requirements and notify them of their selection.
+Once you have evaluated all of the relevant information, create a selection process.
+Be aware of tenant screening laws that help protect renters from unfair disqualification. that focuses on the applicant who meets all of your requirements.
+Notify them of their selection.
 Be sure to select the applicant who submitted a completely qualified application first.
 It should be a first come, first serve approach.

 Be sure to lock in your successful applicant before rejecting other applicants.
 In addition, always have a second and third place backup in mind in case your first choice falls through.